E-class lifeboat: History

 There are three different versions of the E-class, described as the Mark I, Mark II and Mark III.
-Mark I boats operated from 2002, but their service came to an end with the retirement of Legacy in 2021.
+The Mark I boats operated from 2002, but their service came to an end in 2021, with the retirement of Legacy (E-005).

-As of December 2023, there are 4 boats in service, three Mark II's, and a Mk III, split between Chiswick Lifeboat Station to the west of central London, and Tower Lifeboat Station at Victoria Embankment in central London.

-An E-class boat also originally operated from Gravesend Lifeboat Station to the east of London, but it proved less suitable for the more estuarine conditions found there, and was replaced in 2008 with an Atlantic 85, B-827 Olive Laura Deane II.

-All versions of the E-class carry a variety of rescue equipment including marine VHF radios, a first aid kit, an emergency defibrillator, a GPS navigation system, night vision equipment, a self-righting system, a radar interrogator, towing equipment, and lighting equipment.
+All versions of the E-class carry a variety of rescue equipment, including a marine VHF radio, a first aid kit, emergency defibrillator, a GPS navigation system, night vision equipment, a self-righting system, a radar interrogator, towing equipment, and lighting equipment.